mirkomarras/dl-master-voices/README.md

 (columns: score, label, path1, path2, gender), obtained by computing the similarity scores between the current master voice and the audio files belonging to the enrolled templates of users in the master-voice analysis part of VoxCeleb2-Dev.
-For the any policy, by default, ten rows per user are saved in each csv file (10 enrolled templates per user).
-For the avg policy, only one row per user is saved in each csv file.
+For the any policy, by default, ten rows per user are saved in each csv file (10 templates per user).
+For the avg policy, one row per user is saved in each csv file.

 #### Analysis
 This toolbox is accompanied by a notebook ```./notebooks/speaker_verifier.ipynb``` that includes the code needed to